 Your child’s surgeon may come meet with you and your child shortly before surgery.
 Be sure to ask any questions you have.

 Your child may first be given a sedative before receiving anesthesia.
-A sedative is medication that helps your child relax.
+A sedative is medicine that helps your child relax.
 It is usually taken by mouth.

 Anesthesia may be started in a room called an induction room.
 Or, it may be started in the operating room.
 It can be given in gas form and breathed in through a mask, in liquid form through an intravenous (IV) line, or both.